IU-PR/Capstone_project/content/docs/2025/Kolobok/week1.md

 2. **Retail employees**:
    Accelerate tire evaluation process during customer interactions
 3. **Service managers**:
-   Maintain consistent pricing routines across locations
+   Maintain consistent pricing routines across car service centers

 ### User stories
 1. As a car owner, I want to photograph my tires and get instant valuation of thread depth and spikes condition so I can sell them faster
-2. As retail staff, I need automated tread measurements and spikes analysis to reduce human error in evaluations
+2. As retail staff, I want automated tread measurements and spikes analysis to reduce human error in evaluations
-3. As a service manager, I want remote consultation capabilities to scale operations and accelerata processes
+3. As a service manager, I want remote tire valuation to scale operations and accelerate processes

 ### Initial scope
 | IN Scope (MVP)                          | OUT of Scope                 |